 The texture is soft, the flavor floral and delicately sweet, and the pollen finishes by melting on your tongue.
 If you have the chance to get some pollen this year (cattail pollen will be ready later in the season and is fine if the time for pine pollen has passed where you are) I really recommend you try some.

-- 1 tablespoon unsalted butter or coconut oil for a vegan version
+- 2 teaspoons unsalted butter or coconut oil for a vegan version

 - Pinch kosher salt

-- Combine all the ingredients in a bowl, working with a fork until it just comes together, then switch to your hands and knead to a soft mass.
+- Combine all the ingredients in a bowl, working with a fork until the butter is mixed in.
+It may look crumbly.

 - Chill the “fudge” to make it stiffen if it gets too soft on you.
 I like to form them, then chill to hold their shape.
 Just imagine you’re working with PlayDoh

-- Shape the fudge into truffles, or another shape, dust with powdered dried pine needles, chopped fresh spruce tips, or more pollen as for truffles, and serve as a small sweet after a meal.
+- You can dust the truffles with powdered dried pine needles, chopped fresh spruce tips, or more pollen (like chocolate truffles).
+Passed around on a nice, small plate, they make a great conversation piece after a meal.

 Special thanks to Joan Yang for this one.